 Today, we continue our efforts to serve Oregonians and their family affected by Alzheimer’s and other dementias.
 As no segment of our community is untouched by Alzheimer’s, it requires coordinated efforts to address this public health crisis.
 Through its work groups, the SPADO Steering Committee works together to encourage engagement of public and private sector stakeholders to improve the state’s response to community needs associated with Alzheimer’s disease and related dementias.

 Ann McQueen, PhD

-Ann is the Community Services and Supports Manager for the Office of Aging and People with Disabilities (APD) within the Oregon Department of Human Services (ODHS).
+Ann leads an innovative non-profit organization called TimeSlips, which brings meaning, purpose, joy and connectedness to older adults through engagement training, tools and products for family, friends, and professional caregivers.
+Prior to her current role, she worked in various capacities for the Office of Aging and People with Disabilities (APD) within the Oregon Department of Human Services (ODHS), developed and taught college courses in aging, and worked as a consultant and in long-term care facilities.
 She is especially interested in the experiences of people living with dementia and in helping to create a world that affords them the respect, dignity, safety, and companionship that all human beings deserve.
 Ann has presented at various conferences, both locally and nationally on topics related to aging, dementia and dementia care, and the role of humor in the lives of older people.